-If 4-Aminodiphenyl is spilled, take the following steps:
+If N-Nitrosopyrrolidine is spilled or leaked, take the following steps:

-- Evacuate personnel and secure and control entrance to the area. - Eliminate all ignition sources. - Moisten spilled material first or use a HEPA-filter vacuum for clean-up. - ► Ventilate and wash area after clean-up is complete. - It may be necessary to contain and dispose of 4-Aminodiphenyl as a HAZARDOUS WASTE.
+- Evacuate personnel and secure and control entrance to the area. - ▶ Eliminate all ignition sources. - Absorb liquids in vermiculite, dry sand, earth, or a similar material and deposit in sealed containers. - ▶ Ventilate and wash area after clean-up is complete. - ▶ DO NOT wash into sewer. - ▶ It may be necessary to contain and dispose of N-Nitrosopyrrolidine as a HAZARDOUS WASTE.
 Contact your state Department of Environmental Protection (DEP) or your regional office of the federal Environmental Protection Agency (EPA) for specific recommendations.